 On October 19th, my goal is to participate and complete the 42.2 kilometer course of the Toronto Waterfront Marathon.
-As difficult as this event might possible be (my first full marathon), it will be absolutely nothing in comparison to one of the most challenging and gruelling endurance events on the face of the planet.
+As difficult as this event might possible be (my first full marathon), it will be absolutely nothing in comparison to one of the most challenging and grueling endurance events on the face of the planet.

 At the first break of day the next morning I went running back to the milkweed patch, found the milkweed and individual plant, and discovered with joy and elation his new friend was eating.
 While checking back at noon, it was still eating, and later that evening…you guessed it….still eating.
 And it continued to eat the entire rest of the time I was there.
 I was so happy.
 It was like a “24/7 all you can eat” buffet.
 It ate upside down, it ate right side up.
 When it was done 2/3rd’s of one leaf, it moved to another and started eating it.
-Then it moved back to the original leaf, and ate it until it was completely gone, and then moved to an entirely different leaf again to start eating.
+Then it moved back to the original leaf, and ate it until it was completely gone.
+Then moved to an entirely different leaf again to start eating.

 Why all the gluttony?
 It was preparing itself for one of the many marvels of nature, the metamorphism from this lowly caterpillar that can travel at best a foot a minute, into the magnificent Monarch butterfly.
-Weighing in at approximately 2 sheets of paper, this beautiful creature will silently travel close to the ground during it’s 4,000 plus kilometer migration covering 80 to 120 kilometers a day, a treacherous journey that will take up to 2 months to complete.
-Locating water and energy sources along the way, through sunshine and rain, wind, heat and cold, it is a “race” against time to keep ahead of the approaching cooler fall months with night temperatures that would surely kill such a small, delicate creature.
+Weighing in at the equivalent of 2 sheets of paper, this beautiful creature will silently travel close to the ground during it’s 4,000 plus kilometer migration covering 80 to 120 kilometers a day.
+A treacherous journey that will take up to 2 months to complete.
+Locating water and energy sources along the way, through sunshine and rain, wind, heat and cold, it is a “race” against time to keep ahead of the approaching cooler fall months, with night temperatures that would surely kill such a small, delicate creature.
 The final destination is the Sierra Madras mountains of Mexico.
 To complete this journey is a huge undertaking for this almost weightless creature.
 How that butterfly “knows where to go” has baffled scientists throughout the pages of time.
 Within this tiny butterfly is an internal radar far superior than any roadmap or GPS devised by mankind.
 As difficult and challenging the migration is for the tiny Monarch, manmade threats are decimating their numbers far more than any endurance migration.
 According to the website called Learner, the numbers of Monarchs are really plummeting.
 From 1996, when 1 billion Monarchs completed their endurance event, we are now down to 33 million competing the journey.
 That is a DROP OF 96% in 17 years.

 The World Wildlife Fund has listed the Monarch as “near threatened”, meaning it will likely be classified as threatened in the very near future.
 In Mexico, despite their wintering grounds being protected and classified as a “World Biosphere Reserve”, the Monarchs are finding scarce and deteriorating forests, the direct result of illegal logging within these Sierra Madras mountains.
 The milkweed plant, which is the only plant the Monarch caterpillar feeds off of, has for decades been listed as a noxious plant.
 In Ontario, where I live, milkweed has been illegal to plant, and people have always been encouraged to eradicate it.
 However, great news, the milkweed has just recently been removed from being listed as a noxious weed in Ontario.
 This means gardeners and concerned citizens can now legally plant milkweed to provide habitat for the Monarch butterfly.
 But if you do plant, please be responsible, that your patch of milkweed is maintained.
 Lastly, the extreme weather conditions, often attributed to human activity, has been very tough on the delicate Monarch.
 Hot arid conditions of the past few years have caused eggs to dry out and fail to hatch.